-To change the network settings for an Anzo Distributed Unstructured cluster, expand Distributed Pipeline and click Edit.
+To change the network settings, expand Distributed Pipeline and click Edit.

 If the Kubernetes infrastructure is set up to deploy Anzo Unstructured clusters on-demand, you do not need to configure these settings.
-For information about Kubernetes-based deployments, see Using K8s for Dynamic Deployments of Anzo Components in the Deployment Guide.
+For information about Kubernetes-based deployments, see Configure K8s for Dynamic Deployments in the Deployment Guide.